-As per the design of the sub-project no structure Residential, Commercial or Religious is falling in the alignment of the road.
-Further, there is no Community Property Resource in the alignment.
-Project Manager (Transport, Jammu division) vide letter no PIU/T/ERA/2021/865 dated 16.03.3021 provided non-encumbrance certificate and confirmed that no private or public structure exists on the existing alignment (annexure 3).
-Strip plan of the road (annexure 7) also confirms that there is no structure inside the alignment of the proposed road.
+The proposed alignment is devoid of any structure i.e., residential, commercial, and religious or any CPR.
+Same has been verified and confirmed during site visit and stakeholder's consultation.
+Project Manager (Transport, Jammu division) of PIU vide letter no PIU/T/ERA/2021/865 dated 16.03.2021 issued a non-encumbrance certificate which confirms that the sub-project does not have either temporary or permanent structure on the existing alignment (annexure 3).
+Strip plan of the road annexed as annexure 7 also confirm that there is no structure inside the alignment of the proposed road.